DataDog/datadog-go/statsd/README.md

 ## Buffering Client

 DogStatsD accepts packets with multiple statsd payloads in them.
-Using the BufferingClient via `NewBufferingClient` will buffer up commands and send them when the buffer is reached or after 100msec.
+Using the BufferingClient via `NewBuffered` will buffer up commands and send them when the buffer is reached or after 100msec.

 ## Unix Domain Sockets Client

 DogStatsD version 6 accepts packets through a Unix Socket datagram connection.
-You can use this protocol by giving a `unix:///path/to/dsd.socket` addr argument to the `New` or `NewBufferingClient`.
+You can use this protocol by giving a `unix:///path/to/dsd.socket` addr argument to the `New` or `NewBuffered`.

 With this protocol, writes can become blocking if the server's receiving buffer is full.
 Our default behaviour is to timeout and drop the packet after 1 ms. You can set a custom timeout duration via the `SetWriteTimeout` method.